omnimail/omnimail/README.md

 #### Installation

-To use the Mailgun sender class, you will need to install the `mailgun/mailgun-php` library using composer.
+To use the Mailgun mailer class, you will need to install the `mailgun/mailgun-php` library using composer.
 You do also need to install a HTTP client that sends messages.
 You can use any client that provided the virtual package [php-http/client-implementation](https://packagist.org/providers/php-http/client-implementation)